error201/AdvancedCSSResume/readme.md

 ## License

-This project is covered under the GNU general public license.
-See attached.
+This project is covered under the MIT license.
+Please see [LICENSE](./LICENSE) for details.

 ---

+## Contributions
+All Images courtesy of Midjourney AI.
+Please see [this license](https://creativecommons.org/licenses/by-nc/4.0/legalcode) for use.

 ## Badges